centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-client-server-communication.md

 Gorgone is the process for a distributed architecture: it deploys the configuration generated from the central server to the pollers and distributes external commands to the pollers.

-Centreon recommends to use ZMQ protocol for the communication between two gorgoned processes.
+Centreon recommends to use the ZMQ protocol for the communication between two **gorgoned** processes.
 When using ZMQ protocol, all communications are encrypted using symmetric-key encryption based on public/private keys from both client and server.
 So you need to generate public/private keys to set the configuration.